 4 garlic cloves, minced

-Penzey's (or your favorite) Cajun Seasoning
+Penzey's (or your favorite) Cajun Seasoning, to taste

 2 Tbsp. tomato paste